Docimodus evelynae

 Docimodus evelynae is a species of haplochromine cichlid.
-It is endemic to Lake Malawi; it is widespread in the lake and found in Malawi, Mozambique, and Tanzania.
+It is endemic to Lake Malawi and isis widespread in the lake being found along the shores of Malawi, Mozambique, and Tanzania.
 This species has unusual feeding habits: it feeds upon the flank scales of cichlids or cyprinids and the skin of catfishes.
-The specific name honours Evelyn Axelrod, the wife of the publisher Herbert R. Axelrod (1927-2017).
+The specific name honours Evelyn Axelrod, the wife of the publisher Herbert R. Axelrod (1927–2017).